Jimbly/dcjam2025/Jimb-TODO.md

 FINAL BUILD
-* push a build before sleeping
+* push a build before sleeping - also to dashingstrike.com
 * update and then enable autoatlas ignore config
 * rotate inventory if needed